COVID-19: Business Disruption and Changes

 - PREVENT: This global network enables sellers to share customer support contact information and transaction data directly with issuers to help deflect disputes.
 This information can help customers remember their transaction.

 - RESOLVE: This service enables sellers to resolve disputes before they are filed by the issuer.
 Issuers on the network will direct confirmed customer disputes to sellers, providing the seller up to 72 hours to act on how best to resolve the dispute.
-Launching in July, RESOLVE will include Visa’s new Rapid Dispute Resolution (RDR), which resolves disputes automatically via a robust decision engine with rules set by the seller.
+RESOLVE will include Visa’s new Rapid Dispute Resolution (RDR), which resolves disputes automatically via a robust decision engine with rules set by the seller.

 - RECOVER: For 15 years, Verifi has been the leader in dispute representment.
 Our team of specialists provide world-class service, performing all the work on behalf of our seller partners, determining the best approach to suit your business needs and maximize revenue recovery.